clydebarrow/esphome-docs-hugo/content/components/sensor/xiaomi_ble.md

 The method to obtain a new bind key for the CGDK2 sensor is similar to the method for the LYWSD03MMC sensor, except a modified version of the flasher application is used.

-For this, you load the [application ](https://zaluthar.github.io/TelinkFlasher.html) with a [supported browser ](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md) and connect the device by pressing "Connect".
+For this, you load the [application](https://zaluthar.github.io/TelinkFlasher.html) with a [supported browser](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md) and connect the device by pressing "Connect".
 After the connection is established, you press the "Do Activation" button and the new key will be shown in the "Mi Bind Key" field.
 The key can be copied directly into the sensor YAML configuration.

 ### Other encrypted devices
 1.
-The easiest method (confirmed to work for LYWSD03MMC) is to use the [Telink flasher method ](https://github.com/pvvx/ATC_MiThermometer).
+The easiest method (confirmed to work for LYWSD03MMC) is to use the [Telink flasher method](https://github.com/pvvx/ATC_MiThermometer).
 The accompanying `video
 <https://www.youtube.com/watch?v=NXKzFG61lNs>`_ shows how to wirelessly flash a LYWSD03MMC, or how to obtain the bind key of the stock firmware (watch till around 13:10).
 The custom firmware allows you to change several settings of the device, including the smiley and the advertising interval.
 Follow the instructions on the site using Telink Flasher - best results with a Bluetooth-enabled Android phone.
 Note that with `pvvx` default settings advertisment is set to `Custom` with no encryption.
 No need for `bind_key` in this case, you can just add the sensors to your ESPHome config as described above.

 2.
 The other option is to use the original Mi Home app to add the sensor once.
 While adding the device, a new key is generated and uploaded into the Xiaomi cloud and to the device itself.
 Currently a chinese server needs to be selected as the rest of the world doesn't support most of these devices yet.
 Once generated, the key will not change again until the device is removed and re-added in the Xiaomi app.

 2a.
-The easiest method to retrieve the bindkey from the cloud is to use the [Cloud Tokens Extractor ](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor), written by one of Home Assistant users.
-If you prefer to not use the executable, read [here ](https://www.home-assistant.io/integrations/xiaomi_miio/#xiaomi-cloud-tokens-extractor).
+The easiest method to retrieve the bindkey from the cloud is to use the [Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor), written by one of Home Assistant users.
+If you prefer to not use the executable, read [here](https://www.home-assistant.io/integrations/xiaomi_miio/#xiaomi-cloud-tokens-extractor).

 2b.
 Another option is to use a SSL packet sniffer.
 It can be setup on either an Android phone or the iPhone.
-A good choice for Android is the [Remote PCAP ](https://play.google.com/store/apps/details?id=com.egorovandreyrm.pcapremote&hl=en) in combination with [Wireshark ](https://www.wireshark.org/).
-A tutorial on how to setup the Remote PCAP packet sniffer can be found [here ](https://egorovandreyrm.com/pcap-remote-tutorial/) and [here ](https://github.com/ahpohl/xiaomi_lywsd03mmc).
-Instructions how to obtain the key using an iPhone are [here ](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key).
+A good choice for Android is the [Remote PCAP](https://play.google.com/store/apps/details?id=com.egorovandreyrm.pcapremote&hl=en) in combination with [Wireshark](https://www.wireshark.org/).
+A tutorial on how to setup the Remote PCAP packet sniffer can be found [here](https://egorovandreyrm.com/pcap-remote-tutorial/) and [here](https://github.com/ahpohl/xiaomi_lywsd03mmc).
+Instructions how to obtain the key using an iPhone are [here](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key).
 Once the traffic between the Mi Home app and the Xiaomi servers has been recorded, the bind key will show in clear text:

 ```yaml
 packet: POST /app/device/bltbind